mjmeilahn/machine-learning-projects/README.md

 Support Vector SVR (SVR) where outcome is numerical - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
 Values outside of this hyperplane become support vectors and shape the regression line.

-Decision Tree (Outcome is numerical) -
+Decision Tree (Outcome is numerical) - Assigns a section to a series of data points that appear as a cluster when visualized.
+Test model values are passed into the Decision Tree Training algorithm (Y/N) several times until it passes all hurdles to receive a numerical score.
+As an example think of how companies weed out job candidates based on select criteria and assign an outcome to each applicant.

 ## Manual Data Prediction (before Python or ML)